sarsamurmu/zusty/pages/src/docs/components/modal.md

       </button>
     </header>
     <div>
-      <p>A Powerful Modal That you can Use in your Projects.
+      <p>A powerful modal that you can use in your projects.
 You can do many things.</p>
       <p>What do you think?</p>
     </div>
     <footer>